 The next election for Parkes was scheduled to be held in September 2020.
 However, legislation to postpone NSW council elections for at least a year was passed in the NSW Parliament on 24 March 2020 to address the risks posed by the COVID-19 virus.
-The next election will take place on 4 September 2021, the postponement will not change the future schedule of council elections, and the subsequent election will still proceed in September 2024.

 At each election, voters elect ten Councillors for a four-year term, all of whom are popularly elected by eligible residents and ratepayers at Local Government elections held every four years.
-The Mayor and Deputy Mayor are chosen by the Councillors and elected for a two-year term.
+The Mayor and Deputy Mayor are chosen by the Councillors and elected for a twoyear term.